Parents & Students

 Beginning of the School Year

 Parents will register for bus transportation while completing the Online Registration (OLR) process.
-Parents/guardians may access bus information via a Student Transportation of America eLink starting August 6, 2018.
+Parents/guardians may access bus information via the Infinite Campus Parent Portal after August 9, 2019.
 After the start of the school year, every effort will be made to have bus information available within 24 hours.
-You may check the eLink after 24 hours.
+You may check the Infinite Campus Parent Portal after 24 hours.
 Depending on the number of submitted requests at any given time, 72 hours may be necessary.
 If you have any questions, feel free to contact STA at (816) 349-3327.